Snow cover from MODIS data

 RESTRICTED:This link to the data set is only available for a restricted user group.
 The data set is only accessible in CEN/MPI net or accessible from external nets with a customer account.
 Please contact ICDC if you would like to access this data from outside the network.

-- View MODIS snow cover data at LAS
+- View MODIS snow cover data at LAS: AQUA TERRA

-- Access MODIS snow cover data via OPeNDAP
+- Access MODIS AQUA and TERRA snow cover data via OPeNDAP

 Reflectance and radiance observations obtained with the Moderate Resolution Imaging Spectroradiometer (MODIS) at its bands 4 ( 0.55µm) and 6 (1.6µm) can be used to calculate the Normalized Difference Snow Index (NDSI) which is a measure of the snow cover at the surface.

 This NDSI can be used together with a regression to obtain the fractional snow cover (FSC).
-The data offered here belong to MODIS Collection 6.1.
+The data offered here belong to MODIS Collection 6.1 and are available for both satellites: Terra and Aqua.
 For this newest release of the MODIS snow cover data set the regression is not applied (unlike done in Collection 005) for reasons detailed in the MODIS Collection 6.1 snow cover Users Guide (see references).
 Users are invited to compute the FSC on their own by taking the regression from the ATBD (see references).

 Influence of vegetation, sensor viewing angle, solar illumination, and clouds are taken into account.
 Collection 6.1 snow cover data benefit from a number of revisions to both input data and algorithm design as described in the Users Guide.
 More details can be found in the documents listed in the references listed below.